Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Materials Methods

 \textbf{Infused Adapter by Inhibiting and Amplifying Inner Activations} (\textbf{IA}$^{3}$)~\cite{liu2022-ia3} adapts a pretrained model by inserting multiplicative gates that modulate intermediate activations.
 These scaling vectors act on attention and feed-forward layers without altering the model’s main parameters.
 Initialized to preserve the model’s original behavior, IA$^{3}$ enables stable and efficient adaptation, especially effective in low-data scenarios typical of prognosis tasks.

-In addition to PEFT, we include \textbf{FFT} and \textbf{LP} as reference fine-tuning settings.
-FFT updates all parameters and serves as the upper-bound useful to evaluate the full model adaptability to new downstream tasks, while LP freezes the backbone and optimizes only a linear classification head, offering a lower-bound that evaluates the quality of pretrained features~\cite{radford2021learning-cliplarge, he2020momentum}.
+In addition to PEFT techniques, we include \textbf{FFT} and \textbf{LP} as reference fine-tuning settings.
+FFT updates all parameters during training, and serves as the upper-bound useful to evaluate how full model adaptability perform to prognosis downstream tasks, while LP freezes the backbone and optimizes only a linear classification head, offering a lower-bound that evaluates the quality of pretrained features~\cite{radford2021learning-cliplarge, he2020momentum}.
 Using both benchmarks establishes a performance spectrum, within which we assess the efficiency and expressiveness of PEFT strategies in real-world clinical settings.